-The emphasis must be on the use of economic models to develop critical understanding of macro-economic and international issues.
+10.2 The emphasis must be on the use of economic models to develop critical understanding of macro-economic and international issues.
 AS and A level specifications must use contemporary and recent historical data.
-(Awarding bodies must define clearly 'recent historical' in their AS and A level specifications.)
-Candidates must be required to understand government objectives and policies as they relate to stability and growth in local, national and global terms.
+(Awarding organisations must define clearly 'recent historical' in their AS and A level specifications.)
+Learners must be required to understand government objectives and policies as they relate to stability and growth in local, national and global terms.

-Area of study Amplification The determination of output, employment and prices aggregate demand and aggregate supply Economic policy objectives and indicators of macro-economic performance for example economic growth, employment, inflation, the balance of payments, income distribution and welfare policy conflicts and trade-offs The global context specialisation and trade globalisation and sustainability trade policies and negotiations exchange-rate changes The application of policy instruments the nature and impact of fiscal, monetary, exchange rate and supply side policies
+Area of study Amplification The determination of output, employment and prices.
+Aggregate demand and aggregate supply.
+Economic policy objectives and indicators of macro-economic performance.
+For example economic growth, employment, inflation, the balance of payments, income distribution and welfare.
+Policy conflicts and trade-offs.
+The global context.
+Specialisation and trade.
+Globalisation and sustainability.
+Trade policies and negotiations.
+Exchange-rate changes.
+The application of policy instruments.
+The nature and impact of fiscal, monetary, exchange rate and supply-side policies.